 Producers that worked on the album include Alexander 23, Alex Borel, Colin Foote, Del Water Gap, Jackson Foote, Jackson Hirsh and many more.

-Johnny Orlando - leave the light on (official lyric video)
+Johnny Orlando - leave the light on (Official Visualizer)

 Johnny Orlando - you're just drunk (official music video)

-Johnny Orlando - till i met you (official lyric video)
+Johnny Orlando - till i met you (Official Visualizer)